RobertBowie/underbar/README.md

 ### Testing

-Tests are made with the [Mocha](https://github.com/mochajs/mocha) testing framework.
+Tests were made with the [Mocha](https://github.com/mochajs/mocha) testing framework.
-Test are located in the ./spec directory.
-To run the Just open the spec runner file with chrome.
+Tests are located in the ./spec directory.
+To run just open the spec runner file with chrome.

 ```
 SpecRunner.html